Office Design and Productivity

 Noise Management

-Research has shown that It takes workers approximately 23 minutes to refocus on a task after they get distracted.
-Given that most office workers get distracted 6-8 times a day, distractions could soon add up to nearly 2 hours a day!
-Noise is the major source of many distractions.
+Most office workers get distracted 6-8 times a day, and the average office worker is productive for just 3 hours each day!!
+Background noise is the major source of many distractions.
 Acoustic design in your office is essential if you are looking to optimise the productivity of your people.

-The first way to manage noise is through layout – not placing buzzing collaboration areas next to quiet focussed areas, for example.
+The first way to manage noise is through layout – not placing collaboration areas next to focussed areas, for example.
 Acoustic damping products, such as ceiling baffles and wall panels, can also absorb noise throughout your office.
-Sound masking is an effective option that creates low-level white noise at similar frequencies to human speech.
-This reduces background noise distractions.
 By managing the noise levels in your office, you will reduce distractions for your people, increasing their performance.

 Lighting

-Lighting plays a vital role in creating an energizing and productive workspace.
 Without adequate lighting, your people will be at increased risk of eye strain.
 This can lead to headaches and lowered performance.
-A dim workspace is also a dull and uninspiring place to be, which will further lower performance.
+A dim workspace is also a dull and uninspiring place to be.
 Effective lighting has been found to decrease depression and improve mood, energy, and alertness.

 Biophilia